Selling art prints is a great way to earn passive income from purchased original art.

 They can be hung on their own or grouped with other pieces to create an impactful display.

-Remember that quality is always more important than quantity, no matter what size art print you choose.
+Remember that the quality of physical prints is always more important than quantity, no matter what size art print you choose.

 Make sure you’re using high-quality materials and offering a reliable printing service to make your customers happy with their purchases.